Bainbridge Island Farmers' Market Manager

 25 during market season April-Nov; 5-8 in Dec-Jan, under the guidance of the BIFM Board of

-Please send cover letter, resume, any other applicable documents and 3 job related
+Please send cover letter, resume, any other applicable documents, and 3 professional

 references to the BIFM Board of Directors.
 Documents should be organized into one PDF file